vivekkvvermaindia/Sudoku-Solver-using-MiniSAT/README.md

 Instructions:
 ====================

-1) Download the Sudoku.zip file

-2) After extraction, run the following command (assuming minisat is installed on the machine, put all files in the core folder of minisat):
+Run the following command (assuming minisat is installed on the machine, put all files in the core folder of minisat):

 "python main.py input.txt"

 Contents:
 ====================

-The submission includes the following files:

 main.py
 --------